Coupang Inc. (CPNG) Beta Value: Understanding the Market Risk

 Barclays gave a rating of “Overweight” to CPNG, setting the target price at $20 in the report published on February 09th of the current year.

-During the last 5 trading sessions, CPNG rose by +5.08%, which changed the moving average for the period of 200-days by -6.37% in comparison to the 20-day moving average, which settled at $16.26.
-In addition, Coupang Inc. saw 20.87% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CPNG fell by -4.76%, which changed the moving average for the period of 200-days by -5.31% in comparison to the 20-day moving average, which settled at $16.48.
+In addition, Coupang Inc. saw 11.42% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading